Manufacturer, Supplier & Exporter of

 Rayon dyeing dyes are a type of dye that is specifically designed to be used in the colouring of rayon fabrics.
 Rayon is a synthetic fiber that is made from cellulose, and it is known for its softness, durability, and ability to absorb dye.
 Fiber reactive dyes are used on rayon fabrics for their vibrant colours and long-lasting colourfastness, direct dyes are used for their bright and intense colours, and vat dyes are used for their excellent colourfastness and resistance to fading.
 The specific type of dye used in rayon dyeing dyes depends on the desired colour, colourfastness, and application method.

-Megha International for Rayon Dyeing:
+Dyes offered by Megha International for Rayon Dyeing:

 Fiber reactive dyes: These dyes are used on rayon fabrics because they are specifically designed to bond chemically with cellulose fibers, resulting in a long-lasting and vibrant colour.
 Fiber reactive dyes are commonly used in tie-dyeing, batik, and other fabric arts where a wide range of vibrant colours is desired.